pipidog/ImageModelZoo/models/XceptionNet.md

 Build a Xception Net from scratch, reference https://arxiv.org/abs/1610.02357

+The original Xception is only designed for ImageNet.
+There is no any suggested structure for other datasets such as cifar10, cifar100, Tiny ImageNet, etc, which comes with much lower resolutions.

-Xception Net has the following structure:
+Xception Net has the following structure: (see Fig.5 in original paper)
-* part 1: two conv, the first conv performs a stride for downsampling (optional)
-* part 2: several sconv-sconv-maxpooling block for downsamping
+**Entry Flow**
+Two Conv (first one with stride = 2) and a series of sconv-sconv-maxpooling blocks for downsampling

+**Middle Flow**
-* part 3: repeat xception blocks for several times (number filter is fixed to the last layer in maxpool blocks )
+Repeat sconv-sconv-sconv blocks where the filters size is identical to the last layer in Entry flow.
-* part 4: another sconv-sconv-maxpooling block for downsamping
-* part 5: two sconv-sconv
-* part 6: global average pooling-dense-softmax

-Therefore, to specify a Xception Net, you need to input their corresponding parameters

-* part 1: input the number of filter of the first two conv and whether to perform downsampling
-* part 2: number of sconv-sconv-maxpooling blocks (at least 1 block) and their corresponding filters
-* part 3: the number of repeats
+**Exit Flow**
+a sconv-sconv-maxpooling block, two sconv layers and finally a global average pooling.

+Apprently, the entry and exit flows are somewhat arbitary and has no simple perodic structure and all the downsamplings occur here.

+In order to define a Xception-like Network with best flexibility, we design the following API:

+=> First, you need you define your own entry flow, the entry flow should first built by a few conventional layers and followed by a few sconv-sconv-maxpooling blocks.

+It can be expressed by this way, e.g:
+(('conv',32,True), ('sconv_pool',128,128))

+('conv',32,True) means a conventional layer with 32 filters (3x3), True means use a stride = 2 for downsampling

+('sconv_pool', 128,128) means it a scconv-sconv-maxpool blocks, with 128 and 128
-* part 4 & part 5: 4 number filters of each sconv layer
+filters (kernel = 3x3, stride = 1) respectively for each sconv layer
-* part 6: no paramaters needed

-So it does not need complicated parameters to define a Xception Net.
+=> second, you need to define the repeats of the middle flow. since it is simply a stack of sconv-sconv-socnv layers with same number of filters (the last layer in entry flow), kernel size (3x3) and strides (1,1), it only requires a single parameter, i.e. the number of repeats, to define.

+=> thrid, the exit flow.
+It is built by a few sconv-pool blocks and sconv layers.
+Therefore, it ca be define by, e.g.:
+(('sconv_pool',728,1024),('sconv',1536))

+the definition of 'sconv_pool' is the same with the entry flow.
+As for the ('sconv', 1536) it means a sconv layer with 1536 filters (kernel size = 3x3, stride = 1)

+If you follow the above the API to define a network, you can consider it a Xception-like network.

 ## Arguments }
 **input_shape**, a tuple w/ 3 elements
-hape of input image; e.g.: (32,32,3) for cifar10
+shape of input image; e.g.: (32,32,3) for cifar10

 **n_classes**, an integer
 number of classes in dataset

-**first_two_conv**, (int, int, boolen)
-number of filters of the first two conv layer and whether to perform a stride = 2 downsampling in the first layer.

-**maxpool_block**, (int, int, ...)
-each maxpool-block is constituted by sconv-sconv-maxpool where the number of filters are the same for both sconv.
-Therefore, you only need one parameter, i.e. the number of filters, to specify a maxpool_block.

-e.g. (64, 128)

-means there are two maxpool_block with filters = 64 and 128 respectively.
+**entry_flow**, tuple of tuple
+must defined by 'conv' and 'sconv' e.g.: (('conv',32,True),('sconv_pool',128,128)) (see summary for its meaning).
+The first layer must be a 'conv'

 **middle_flow_repeat**, int
-the middle flow part is a series of xception blocks (sconv-sconv-sconv) with filter size identical to the last layer in maxpool_block. therefore, you only need a single parameter to define this part, e.g. 8, means respeat 8 times of xception blocks.

-**exit_flow_filters**, (int, int, int, int)
-the exit flow of Xception is sconv-sconv-maxpool-sconv-sconv.
-Therefore, you need 4 filter numbers for each sconv.
+number of repeats of the sconv-sconv-sconv blocks in the middle flow

+**exit_flow**, tuple of tuple
+must define 'sconv' and 'sconv_pool', e.g. (('sconv_pool',728,1024),('sconv',1536))
+(see summary for its meaning)

-**dropout_rate**, float or None
+**dropout_rate**, float
-the original paper use a dropout layer right before final regression layer. the suggested dropout_rate is 0.5 for ImageNet.
-Use None if you don't want it.

-**l2_weight**, float, default = 1e-4
-l2 penality add to all Conv or SConv layers.
+the original paper use 0.5 at the final dense layer

+**l2_weight**, float
+l2 weight for each conv layer

 ## Returns
 **Model**